 Once you receive your passport with a US tourist visa (visitors visa) stamp in it, please check the visa stamp to ensure the following:

-- Name is spelled correctly, exactly as in the passport.
+- Your name is spelled correctly, exactly as on the passport.

-Given name is the first name in the US.
-Surname is the last name in the US.
+Your given name is the first name in the US.
+Your surname is the last name in the US.

 - Date of birth and gender (Male, Female) are correct.